High-Volume Log Management

 });

-// In hot paths, use conditional logging
+// In hot paths, gate logging before the call

-if (client.isEnabled('debug')) {
+if (enabled('debug')) {

-client.debug('Processing item', { itemId, step: 'validation' });
+client.debug('api', 'Processing item', { itemId, step: 'validation' });

 }